 An adjustment is an office procedure that takes a few minutes to do.
 The Lap-Band is accessed through the port and adjusted appropriately.
 Most people (>90%) state that the adjustments do not cause pain.
 By adjusting the Lap-Band, we control how fast the pouch empties.
 The slower it empties the longer you stay full.

 As you lose weight, the fat around the stomach diminishes and causes the

-LAP-BAND® Adjustable band to become looser.
+Lap-Band® to become looser.
 This is usually evident by the patient wanting to eat more, and becoming hungry between meals.
 Additionally, your weight loss curve usually flattens out.
-Most people require around 3-5 adjustments over the lifetime of the LAP-BAND® System.
+Most people require around 3-5 adjustments over the lifetime of the Lap-Band® System.

 What about becoming pregnant?

 Most women of child bearing years find that with weight loss their menstrual cycles become more regular, and that it’s easier to become pregnant.
 There are also less complications with pregnancy and delivery.
-If a patient who has had a LAP-BAND® System procedure becomes pregnant, we simply deflate the LAP-BAND® Adjustable Gastric band and allow them to consume whatever calories they need for mom and baby to grow.
-Once they have completed breast feeding we tighten the LAP-BAND® Adjustable Gastric band back up.
+If a patient who has had a Lap-Band becomes pregnant, we simply deflate the Lap-Band and allow them to consume whatever calories they need for mom and baby to grow.
+Once they have completed breastfeeding, we tighten the Lap-Band appropriately.